andrewferrier/wrapping.nvim/README.md

 2. [Open an issue](https://github.com/andrewferrier/wrapping.nvim/issues/new)
-    with an example of the file that's being incorrectly detected and explain why you think it should be detected as having hard or soft line breaks.
+    with an example of the file that's being incorrectly detected and explain why you think it should be detected as having hard or soft line breaks, and we'll review to see if there are ways to improve the heuristics of `wrapping.nvim`.

 ## Status Lines